f4exb/sdrangel/Readme.md

 <h2>Detached RF head server (SDRdaemon)</h2>

 Since version 4.1 the previously separated project SDRdaemon has been modified and included in SDRangel.
-Another binary `sdrdaemonsrv` is provided for handling just the RF part of the SDRangel processing chain.
-The baseband samples are comunicated via UDP to/from a SDRangel instance.
-More details are provided in the server instance documentation in the `sdrdaemon` folder.
+The `sdrangelsrv` headless variant can be used for this purpose using the Daemon source or sink channels.

 <h1>Notes on pulseaudio setup</h1>